Los Alamos High School: Facilities

 In 2010, construction began on the high school to replace aging buildings at the center of the campus.
-A-D wings were torn down to make room for a new three-story building.
-The new main building was completed in late 2011 with classes beginning in January 2012.
-This is the most recent in a series of capital renovations at the high school including the addition of a new science wing and the newly remodeled R-Wing (formerly the cafeteria).
-In 2010 Los Alamos Public Schools were commended by Energy Education for their efforts in promoting energy efficiency.
+A-D wings were torn down to make room for a new three-story building, designed by FBT Architects of Albuquerque.
+The new main building was completed in late 2011, with classes beginning in January 2012.
+This is the most recent in a series of capital renovations at the high school, including the addition of a new science wing and the newly remodeled R-Wing (formerly the cafeteria).

+In 2010, Los Alamos Public Schools were commended by Energy Education for their efforts in promoting energy efficiency.
 LA Schools achieved over a million dollars in energy cost savings during a 56-month period.